 Certain substances in the vapor appear to lead to severe pulmonary injury.
 As of November 1, 2019, over 2,000 cases of lung injury associated with e-cigarette or vapor use have been reported.
 The majority of reported cases are in young males who inhaled THC or cannabidiol-containing products.
 Chemicals and adulterants, particularly vitamin E acetate, are the most likely causative agents.

 Patients present with respiratory symptoms, gastrointestinal symptoms (pain), or other constitutional symptoms within 90 days after e-cigarette or vapor use.
 Subjective fever is the most common complaint.
 Patients may be tachycardic, tachypneic, or hypoxic.
-The condition may progress to acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more .
+The condition may progress to acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more .

 The diagnosis is made by history of recent e-cigarette or vapor use and exclusion of other cause of lung injuries (eg, infection).
 Laboratory test may show leukocytosis with eosinophilia.
 Imaging studies of the lungs show bilateral lung opacities, most clearly seen with CT scan.